kottans/frontend-2022-homeworks/.github/pr-checklists/_requirements_intro.md

-Hey!

-Congratulations on your PR! 😎😎😎

 Let's do some **self-checks** to fix most common issues and to make some improvements to the code before reviewers put their hands on the code.

-Go through the requirements/most common mistakes listed/linked below and fix the code as appropriate.
+Go through the requirements/most common mistakes linked below and fix the code as appropriate.

 If you have any questions to requirements/common mistakes **feel free asking** them here or in Students' chat.